bistro-its-berkeley/BISTRO-Starter-Kit/README.md

 * `examples` folder: <br>
 Exmaple python notebooks demonstrating the use of the `competition_executor.py`, `input_sampler.py`and `visualization.py` scripts.
-  * the [Starter Kit Utilities Tutorial](./examples/Starter_Kit_Utilities_Tutorial.ipynb) notebook : to run a simulation and to generate random inputs
+  * the [Starter Kit Utilities Tutorial](./examples/Starter_Kit_Utilities_Tutorial.ipynb) notebook : to run a simulation and generate random inputs
   * the *Visualization* notebook : to plot input and output parameters

 ## Updates to the Starter Kit